-- FaceTime calls can also only be made to other iPhone 4s, 4th gen. iPod touches, iPad 2s, or Macs that have FaceTime activated and are connected to Wi-Fi networks (or, in the case of Macs, Ethernet networks).
+- FaceTime calls can also only be made to other FaceTime-compatible devices, including iPhones, iPads, iPod touches, and Macs.
 If the FaceTime icon has a question mark on it when you place your call, it may be because the person you're calling can't accept a FaceTime call for one of those reasons.

-Alternatively, you can browse through your iPhone address book, find the person, tap on them, and tap the FaceTime button on their page in your address book.
+Alternatively, you can browse through your iPhone address book, find the person, tap on them, and tap the FaceTime button (it looks like a small camera) on their page in your address book.

 Your FaceTime call will begin just like a regular call, except that your camera will turn on and you'll see yourself.
 The person you're placing the call to will have the chance to accept or deny your call by tapping an onscreen button (you'll have this same option if someone FaceTimes you).